tardate/LittleCodingKata/ruby/modern_front_end_development_for_rails/README.md

 # #154 Modern Front-End Development for Rails

-Notes on the book Modern Front-End Development for Rails, By Noel Rappin, pubished by The Pragmatic Programmers.
+Notes on the book Modern Front-End Development for Rails, By Noel Rappin, published by The Pragmatic Programmers.

 ## Notes